 - ECON 30010 Intermediate Economic Theory (Micro)

 - ECON 30331 Econometrics

-	6. Three required upper-division courses in Chinese literature and culture:
+- Two required upper-division courses in Chinese literature and culture taught by EALC faculty:

 - LLEA Literature Course